rrvt/LeePass/LeePass/README.md

 ## Updates

+### Update 5/6/25

+While reviewing records in LastPass and LeePass (about 1/2 of them at this point) made several little changes to "improve" the user interface.

+### Update 5/3/25

 Added the following menu items on the menu bar itself:
   - Open default browser with the url in the current record
   - Copy the user name to the clipboard